-Robert Cottrill Chief Executive (Statutory Head of Paid Service) Ian Fitzpatrick Deputy Chief Executive and Director of Regeneration and Planning Tim Whelan Director of Service Delivery Homira Javadi Chief Finance Officer (Statutory Section 151 Officer) Becky Cooke Assistant Director of Human Resources and Transformation Oliver Dixon Interim Head of Legal Services (Statutory Monitoring Officer)
+Robert Cottrill Chief Executive (Statutory Head of Paid Service) Ian Fitzpatrick Deputy Chief Executive and Director of Regeneration and Planning Tim Whelan Director of Service Delivery Homira Javadi Chief Finance Officer (Statutory Section 151 Officer) Becky Cooke Assistant Director of Human Resources and Transformation Oliver Dixon Head of Legal Kate Slattery Interim Head of Legal

 The Council appoints the three statutory posts of Head of Paid Service, Section 151 Officer and Monitoring Officer, as required by law.
 These officers have responsibility to take action if the Council has, or is about to, break the law or if the Council is about to set an unbalanced budget.
+The Monitoring Officer is the Head of Democratic Services.

-The Council is supported by a workforce fully shared and integrated with Lewes District Council to provide more flexible, customer-focussed and cost-effective services.
+The Council is supported by a workforce fully shared and integrated with Lewes District Council (LDC) to provide more flexible, customer-focussed and cost-effective services.
 This was achieved via the phased Joint Transformation Programme (JTP) which has now concluded.

-The JTP delivered considerable changes in technology that has enabled the scale of transformation needed by the councils.
+JTP delivered considerable changes in technology that has enabled the scale of transformation needed by the two councils.
 The two councils share a joint website (www.lewes-eastbourne.gov.uk) which continues to develop and become the main point of contact for many customers.
 An ongoing increase in the number of online transactions being completed demonstrates a positive direction of travel towards channel shift and the aspiration to be digital by default.
 However, local democratic accountability is maintained with both councils remaining separate sovereign entities with their own distinct priorities.